leulyk/monty/README.md

 <img src="https://blog.holbertonschool.com/wp-content/uploads/2019/04/instagram_feed180.jpg" width = "150" height="150"/>
 </p>

-> This project contains an interpreter built for the Monty ByteCodes files on the ALX software engineering program.
+> This project contains an interpreter built for the Monty ByteCode.
+> **Project 0x19.
+C - Stacks, Queues - LIFO, FIFO**

 ## The Monty language

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.

+## Monty byte code files

+Files containing Monty byte codes usually have the .m extension.
+Most of the industry uses this standard but it is not required by the specification of the language.
+There is not more than one instruction per line.
+There can be any number of spaces before or after the opcode and its argument.
+Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account.
+Comments begin with #.

 ## The monty program